-This article describes steps one can take to hide or show the Windows Security app App & browser control section in Windows 11.
+This article describes steps to hide or show the Windows Security app App & browser control section in Windows 11.

 The Windows Security app is a built-in application that comes with Windows 11.
-It provides a centralized dashboard to see what’s happening with the security and health of your device and take any actions needed.
+It provides a centralized dashboard to see what’s happening with your device’s security and health and take any necessary actions.

 The App & browser control section provides the settings for Microsoft Defender SmartScreen, which helps protect your device from potentially dangerous apps, files, websites, and downloads.